Dr. Francis Ofner, Chairman and founder of the FPA

 Interestingly, not a single photographer appears on the list.
 I believe the reason was that none of them worked predominantly for the foreign media at that time – a condition for membership.

-Peres, the defense ministry director general, had helped secure French “Mystere” fighter planes which were critical to Israel’s success in the Sinai campaign.
+Shimon Peres, the defense ministry director general, was our first guest.
 The lunch with him was a success, and we agreed to hold similar meetings every month if possible.

 The very next month our guest was the prime minister.